 School trips are an important aspect of student life at SJB.
 We have a window (February half-term to May half-term) where no trips are run for KS4 and KS5 to ensure students get the best deal (KS3 may go on a trip in this window as long as no KS4/KS5 lessons are lost by staff supervising).
 Only 1 trip is allowed in KS3 per curriculum area.
 Only 1 trip is allowed per year per curriculum area in KS4 and KS5.

 Jacquie Coady is our Trips Co-ordinator – all trips must be booked through Jacquie to ensure that the all the relevant forms and checks are completed.
-You can find the Trip Approval Form on the School Hub and at the end of this handbook – please follow the process within it.
+You can find the Trip Approval Form on the School Hub and at the end of this handbook alongside some trip check lists – please follow the process within it.
 The Risk Assessment Form is also on the School Hub and at the end of this handbook.
+Mike McKenna is in charge of Trip Risk Assessments and will support with and sign off this process (although it is the responsibility of the trip leader to write it).

-If you are interested in arranging a trip or have any questions regarding trips please see Matt Walker in the first instance to arrange a suitable date within the diary, then complete the top section of the Trip Approval Form before getting it signed by Matt Walker.
+If you are interested in arranging a trip or have any questions regarding trips please see Lee Evans in the first instance to arrange a suitable date within the diary, then download the Trip Approval Form from School Hub or the Staff Handbook and get the step 1 and 2 completed (which includes sign off by Lee Evans).
 Once the initial trip approval is complete, see Jacquie with the full details of the trip you wish to be arranged and she will organise all aspects of the trip for you including obtaining the required number of quotes before booking anything.

 Jacquie will send out all trips letters directly.
 If you need something sent to a group of students who are going on a trip please go through Jacquie, you can do this by emailing her at email@example.com or going to see her in finance.